 Years of Experience

-Residents of San Francisco, Calif. pick up paychecks that are higher than any other city — the median salary is $108K annually; other top-paying cities include the company's headquarter city of La Jolla, Calif. (approximately $71K) and San Diego, Calif. ($55K).
+Residents of San Francisco, Calif. pick up paychecks that are higher than any other city — the median salary is $108K per year; other top-paying cities include the company's headquarter city of La Jolla, Calif. ($69K) and San Diego, Calif. (about $55K).

 Certifications and Degrees

 Monetary compensation comes to $225K annually for American Board of Internal Medicine Members, far surpassing the earnings of non-credentialed workers.
 American Board of Pediatrics Members also rank high on the pay scale, with expected average earnings of $132K per year.
 At University of California, San Diego (UCSD), employees who hold a Doctorate (PhD) receive the highest salaries at $92K.

 The highest-paying skill to have in this role seems to be Curriculum Planning; employees claiming this as part of the toolbox earn a median of approximately $67K annually.
 It's pretty common to find people here who know Data Analysis; about a seventh consider it a key competency.
 Some other standard skills here are Project Management, Research Analysis, and Clinical Research.